Prinzhorn/node-solr-synonyms/README.md

 var obj = synonyms.parse(input);
 ```

-Now you can simply replace words in your texts by looking them up in the returned object.
+Now you can simply replace tokens in your texts by looking them up in the returned object.

 Example output
 --------------

-Given this input
+### Given this input

 ```
 # blank lines and lines starting with pound are comments.